LMOORS30/sqly/src/docs/notation.md

 If no value is specified in the definition there cannot be any value.

-The value must occur the specified amount of times for each occurence of the name.
+The value must occur the specified amount of times for each occurrence of the name.

 A singular equals sign is required when the value occurs at least once, otherwise it must be omitted.